sooopic/system-analysis/content/en/docs/Task_3/_index.md

 * It's **easier to support** small, independent services than one huge application
 * Microservises architecture **is more fail-safe**, because even if one service is down the others are still function
 * Microservises allow to **implement CI/CD process with different flows for each services**, because each service could be started and shге down separately
-* Different teams could use **different technologies and their own prodaction cycle** for each service
+* Different teams could use **different technologies and their own production cycle** for each service

 ### Disadvantages